Skip to main content

 image

-Step 6: Activate SAML
+Step 6: Activate SSO

-Once testing passes, you can activate SAML SSO:
+Once testing passes, you can activate SSO:

 2. Click the Enable SSO toggle.